Skip to content

 GENETICGS010

 GS010 is a recombinant adeno-associated viral vector serotype 2 (rAAV2/2) containing the wild-type ND4 gene (rAAV2/2-ND4).
-GS010 will be administrated via intravitreal injection containing 9E10 viral genomes in 90μL balanced salt solution (BSS) as a single baseline intravitreal injection.
+GS010 was administrated via intravitreal injection containing 1.2/1.3E11 vg in 90 μL balanced sterile saline solution (BSSS).

 DRUGPlacebo

-The placebo is a BSS, sterile, apyrogenic solution and used for ocular surgery.
-The placebo will be administered via intravitreal injection in a volume of 90 μL.
+The placebo is a balanced sterile saline solution (BSSS) used for IVT.
+The placebo was administered via intravitreal injection in a volume of 90 μL.

 Sponsors